Separation of atomic and molecular ions by ion mobility with an RF carpet: Experimental Method

 where $ m $ and $ q $ are the mass and the charge of the ions, $ V_{\mathrm{RF}} $ is the amplitude of the applied RF voltage, $ r_0 $ is the half of the electrode pitch size (the distance between centers of neighboring electrodes), $ K_0 $ is the reduced ion mobility, $T$ is the temperature ($ T_0=273.15 $~K), and $p$ is the pressure of the buffer gas ($ p_0=1.013 $~bar).
 For fixed operating parameters, ions with different mass-to-charge ratios and mobility values experience different effective repelling field.
 From Eq.\ (\ref{Eq_1_19}), it is possible to deduce the dependence of the relative change in the effective repelling field of the RF carpet $\Delta E_{\mathrm{eff}}/E_{\mathrm{eff}}$ on relative changes in the mass-to-charge ratio and the mobility of the ion:

-For the ions with a value of $K_0^2(m/q)$ lower than a certain threshold value, the effective repelling field is not strong enough to compensate the DC field pushing the ions towards the carpet.
+For ions with a value of $K_0^2\times(m/q)$ lower than a certain threshold value, the effective repelling field is not strong enough to compensate the DC field pushing the ions towards the carpet.
 These ions are not repelled by the RF carpet and are lost on the surface of the electrodes.
 This is of great importance as it helps to prevent the extraction of low-mass ionization products out of the stopping cell, in particular the ionized buffer gas.
 The dependence of $E_{\mathrm{eff}}$ on the reduced ion mobility $ K_0 $ makes it possible to separate the IOI and molecular contaminants with the same mass-to-charge ratio by their respective ion mobilities with the RF carpet.

 The separation by ion mobility at the RF carpet works in the following way.
 In a buffer gas, molecules and adducts have lower mobility value than atomic ions of the same mass-to-charge ratio, due to their larger size.
 This means that, according to Eq.~(\ref{Eq_1_19}), for the same operating conditions, the molecular ions have a weaker effective repelling field than the isobaric atomic ions.
-Thus, with the correct setting of the RF amplitude, it is possible to find a regime whereby the atomic ions are repelled and extracted out of the stopping cell, and the molecular ions are lost on the electrodes of the RF carpet.
-Furthermore, at cryogenic temperatures of 70-80~K, atomic positively-charged ions over a broad mass-to-charge range have a very similar reduced mobility in helium gas \cite{Viehl2012,Visen2020}.
-The major charge carrier in helium buffer gas at these temperatures, which is He$^+_3$, also has a comparable ion mobility \cite{Patte1970}.
-Therefore, it is possible to find the operating conditions allowing the transport of atomic ions in the mass-to-charge region of interest while suppressing the molecular contaminants.
+Thus, with the proper choice of the RF amplitude, it is possible to find a regime whereby the atomic ions are repelled and extracted out of the stopping cell, and the molecular ions are lost on the electrodes of the RF carpet.
+Furthermore, in helium gas at cryogenic temperatures of 70-80~K, atomic positively-charged ions over a broad mass-to-charge range have similar reduced mobility values within a typical range of 15 to 21~cm$ ^{2} $/(Vs) \cite{Viehl2012,Visen2020}.
+The major charge carrier in helium buffer gas at these temperatures, which is He$^+_3$, also has comparable ion mobility of about 18~cm$ ^{2} $/(Vs) \cite{Patte1970}.
+Therefore, it is possible to find operating conditions that allow the transport of atomic ions in the mass-to-charge region of interest while the molecular contaminants are suppressed.
 As can be seen from Eq.~(\ref{Eq_3_1}), the effective repelling field is twice as sensitive to the change in the ion mobility than to the change in the mass-to-charge ratio, which allows molecular suppression without significant losses for atomic ions over a broad mass-to-charge range.